AckerlyXu/heima/articles/service-bus-messaging/service-bus-php-how-to-use-queues.md

 The following example shows how to include the autoloader file and reference the `ServicesBuilder` class.

+> [!NOTE]
-> [AZURE.NOTE] This example (and other examples in this article) assumes you have installed the PHP Client Libraries for Azure via Composer.
+> This example (and other examples in this article) assumes you have installed the PHP Client Libraries for Azure via Composer.
 If you installed the libraries manually or as a PEAR package, you must reference the **WindowsAzure.php** autoloader file.

 ```
 require_once 'vendor/autoload.php';